c0nradLC/lsp/README.md

 # lsp
-lsp is a little script I made to make viewing the permissions of a directory/file in Linux a little bit more intuitive.
+lsp is a little script I made to make viewing the permissions of a directory/file in Linux a bit more intuitive.

 ## Dependencies
 ```toml